 Day 1: Depart on our cultural tour on our overnight flight to Cairo.

 Day 3: Begin our archaeological tour of the Pyramids at the Giza Plateau.
 The pyramid complex was the necropolis for the Old Kingdom royal families, and is dominated by the three magnificent pyramids.
 The Great Pyramid was built for Khufu (Cheops) in 2528 BC.
 His son Khafre (Chephren) created the second pyramid and the Great Sphinx and the valley temple next to it.
 The third and smallest of the pyramids was built for Khafre's son Menkaure (Mycerinus) and was once covered with costly pink Aswan granite.
 We continue on to the Solar Boat Museum that houses the 141-foot cedar boat meant to convey King Khufu to paradise.
-In the afternoon, we return to the Great Pyramid for private entry into the tombs, where Bob Brier will elaborate on the newest theory about how the pyramids were built from his recent book, The Secret of the Great Pyramid: How One Man's Obsession Led to the Solution of Ancient Egypt's Greatest Mystery.
-Gather this evening for our welcome dinner party in one of Cairo’s fine restaurants.
+In the afternoon, we return to the Great Pyramid for private entry into the tombs, where Bob Brier will elaborate on the newest theory about how the pyramids were built from his book, The Secret of the Great Pyramid: How One Man's Obsession Led to the Solution of Ancient Egypt's Greatest Mystery.
+Gather this evening for our welcome dinner party.
 If available, Dr. Salima Ikram of the American University in Cairo will meet the group to discuss her work on the North Kharga Oasis Project.
 (B/L/D)

 Day 6: The celebrated Egyptian city of Thebes, modern Luxor, was described by Homer as “the city of a hundred gates” because so many of its temples had the monumental entrances favored by contemporary Greek architecture.
 Thebes was twice the capital of ancient Egypt.
 It was from Thebes that Ahmose restored the unity of Egypt and inaugurated the New Kingdom.
 Today’s tour visits spectacular Karnak and the Temple of Amun.
 Arguably the most remarkable religious complex ever built, it contains 250 acres of temples, chapels, obelisks, columns and statues built over a period of 2,000 years and incorporating the finest aspects of Egyptian art and architecture.
 As many as thirty pharaohs are believed to have contributed to this complex, enabling it to reach a size, complexity, and diversity rarely seen.
 After lunch, we visit the magnificent Temple of Luxor.
 This has always been a sacred site and was the power base of the living divine king and the foremost national shrine of the king’s cult.
 The temple’s southern end was the dwelling place of the holy of holies, the principal god, Amun.
 Continue on to the Luxor Museum, housing the remarkable artifacts found in nearby excavations.
 The Chicago House is the Oriental Institute headquarters in Egypt and a major center of Egyptological studies.
 Here, we join the Director and his staff as they host us for cocktails and a specially arrange private viewing of the library, among the finest in Egypt.
 (B/L/D)